containers/podman/docs/podman-create.1.md

 to write files anywhere.
 By specifying the `--read-only` flag the container will have its root filesystem mounted as read only prohibiting any writes.

+**--restart=""**

+Not implemented.

+Restart should be handled via a systemd unit files.
+Please add your podman commands to a unit file and allow systemd or your init system to handle the restarting of the container processes.
+See example below.

 **--rm**=*true*|*false*

 Automatically remove the container when it exits.
 The default is *false*.